-Best Digital Voice Recorder of 2020
+Best Digital Voice Recorder

 The compact Sony ICD-UX560 digital voice recorder packs a punch.
 High-quality audio, an intuitive operating system, and an easy-to-read display make it an effective and simple tool.
 The UX560 offers automatic recording templates that ensure the two stereo microphones are correctly tuned for the task at hand.
 You can quickly set up for a voice memo, meeting, lecture, interview, or record music.
 You can also set the mic sensitivity and choose to reduce background noises manually.
 Though the recorder picks up background audio in modes like dictation and interview, we found them less brassy and distracting than in many of the other models.
 The Sony records in uncompressed WAV files and compressed MP3s.
 The WAV files (which it labels as LPCM, for linear pulse code modulation) are recorded at a 44.1 kHz sampling rate and a 16-bit rate.
 This is a standard for quality audio.
 MP3s save on storage space but are harder to edit.
 With the option to increase storage to 64GB with a microSD card, you won't need to save much.
 We also like that you can use the recorder as an MP3 player.